LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 what does it need to observe.
 For the sake of this demonstration, we show three different configurations:

-.. list-table:: Finding viable experiment configuration
+.. list-table:: Finding viable experiment configurations
    :widths: 25 25 50
    :header-rows: 1